qauchida/qauchida.github.io/essays/frameworkReview.md

 ![Flutter Logo](https://flutter.dev/assets/flutter-lockup-c13da9c9303e26b8d5fc208d2a1fa20c1ef47eb021ecadf27046dea04c0cebf6.png)
 ## [Flutter](https://reactnative.dev/)

-Flutter is Google’s UI toolkit and it uses a language called Dart.
+Flutter launched in 2017 and is Google’s UI toolkit utilizing a language called Dart.
 While I’ve never heard of Dart before, there is decent, well organized documentation for it.
 Flutter has documentation specific for developers who have experience in React and who now want to learn Flutter.

 [Here’s a fairly recent article about Flutter developers.](https://medium.com/flutter/what-are-the-important-difficult-tasks-for-flutter-devs-q1-2020-survey-results-a5ef2305429b)